Chair’s Welcome and Departmental Vision Statement

 New Faculty Member

-We are pleased to welcome Michael Deans, PhD, who will join us in January 2025 as an Associate Professor of Cell Biology.
+We are pleased to welcome Michael Deans, PhD, who joined us January 2025 as an Associate Professor of Cell Biology.
 Dr. Deans was previously an Associate Professor in Otolaryngology at the University of Utah.
 His new lab, located on the 5th floor of WBRB, will investigate developmental mechanisms guiding planar cell polarity, cellular morphogenesis and innervation essential for auditory and vestibular function.

 Shekhar Lab